At the Unselds’ School, bracing for fall without ‘Mr. Wes’

 “Right,” Kim said.
 “But we’re still waiting on the state mandate, because it sounds like the state’s going to tell us what we have to do anyway.”

 There has been no mandate.
 But last week, Gov. Larry Hogan (R) began pushing schools to open their doors, saying it is now safe to offer in-person instruction.
-Connie said when they heard the news, they all just looked at one another as though they had all been struck by lightning: They had been focused on virtual instruction.
-As of Tuesday, with the start of school a week away, they were still meeting with staff and scrambling to find a way to offer families a choice.
+Connie said when they heard the news, they all just looked at one another as though they had all been struck by lightning.
+They had been focused on virtual instruction.
+With the start of school a week away, they were still meeting with staff and scrambling to find a way to offer families a choice.

 The start of the school year, even with all the uncertainty, does provide some comfort.
 It’s a distraction from the grief — and another place to feel close to the husband and father they lost.